12 Vintage Turntable Brands Worth Your Money

 And that’s only if you’re lucky enough to track one down.

-Getting a vintage turntable can be a fun, the prices can be fickle.
-Depending on the vintage record player brand you select, and the model you choose, you can find yourself spending well within your budget or far, far over it.
+Getting a vintage turntable can be fun, but the prices can be treacherous.
+Depending on the vintage record player brand you select, and the model you choose, you can find yourself spending well within your budget–or far over it.

 But if you get the right vintage turntable, and it’s in good condition, you might just find that it enhances your vinyl listening experience ten-fold due to the quality manufacturing of yesteryear.

-If you enjoyed this article, please “like” us on Facebook too!
+- If you enjoyed this article, please “like” my Devoted to Vinyl Facebook page!